betaflight/betaflight.com/docs/wiki/configurator/auxiliary-tab.md

 - **CAMERA CONTROL 3** custom action to configure a Runcam compatible camera device.
 Used to control some Runcam/Caddx HD recorders

 - **FLIP OVER AFTER CRASH** activates Turtle Mode where the quad will spin props on one side only in reverse to flip over if crashed upside down.
-Dshot required
+DShot required

 - **BOXPREARM** if enabled provides a 2-stage arming method.
 PREARM switch must be activated before ARM can be used for additional safety